usama8199/BigBasket_Prediction_MarketingAnalytics/README.md

 Using this model, BigMart will try to understand the properties of products and outlets which play a key role in increasing sales.

-Data may have missing values as some stores might not report all the data due to technical glitches.
-Hence, it will be required to treat them accordingly.

 ## Overview
 1. Fill the null value with the help of imputer method
 2. Analyze the data to derive different insights and help to choose the algorithm